mlr/mlr.github.com/index.md

 title: About
 ---

-I'm a software developer located in Southern California.
+I'm a software developer located in Portland, OR.
 I work primarily in [Ruby](http://ruby-lang.org) and [Ruby on Rails](http://rubyonrails.org).
 I'm a firm believer in automated testing so I'm well versed in TDD tools, such as [RSpec](https://relishapp.com/rspec).
 I also like to dabble in frontend